Indians of North America

 Identifier: L598

-Scope and Contents The collection includes documentation regarding Ross Franklin Lockridge's duties as director of Hoosier Historic Memorial Activities.
-The bulk of the collection consists of New Harmony and members of the Owen community documentation.
-Also included are speeches and papers written by Lockridge and his students on early Hoosiers, including Abraham Lincoln, George Washington and other Indiana and United States history topics.
+The collection includes papers regarding Ross Franklin Lockridge's duties as director of Hoosier Historic Memorial Activities, ranging from 1825 to 1950 and undated.
+The bulk of the collection concerns New Harmony, Indiana and members of the Owen community, as well as Indiana historical events and figures.
+Also included are speeches and papers written by Lockridge and his students on early Hoosiers, including Abraham Lincoln, George Washington, and other Indiana and United States history...